datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

-As opposed to P2P and ESB, DDA is, respectively, scalable and agile - in that it does not need the “Bus” to orchestrate data flows, rather DDA relies on natural flows of connected data to trigger data flows.
-You may think that this also presents a risk - that is correct.
+As opposed to P2P and ESB, DDA is, respectively, scalable and agile - in that it does not need the “Bus” to orchestrate data flows, rather DDA relies on retrieving all the data in a system and connecting it internally to enhance and propegate it for usage in outbound flows.

+As in all great things, there is risk involved.
-In order to utilize DDA you need to create logical, robust albeit flexible data flows.
+In order to utilize DDA effectively you need logical, robust and flexible data flows and models.
+This can be achieved by always thinking ahead and leaving headroom to grow, which you will learn how to do throughout this course.
 If done correctly nothing beats the scalability, cost-effectiveness and possibilities a DDA provides.
-A word of caution however, if such guidelines are not agreed upon and followed up on, you risk creating a waterfall of technical depth as time goes by and these natural flows of data grows unhinged.
+A word of caution however, if such guidelines are not followed you risk creating a waterfall of technical debt over time as these natural flows of data grow in complexity uninhibited.

 .. _datahub-1-1: